ucsb-cs16/w24-tr/labs/Library.md

 not-very-efficient string storage format that I made up.
 You can find the format specification in the next section.

-This lab has three parts:
+This lab has  three parts,  and your role as a  programmer changes  depending on which part you're working on:

-1. Understand the XP string storage format.
+0. Understand the XP string storage format.
-2. Implement a library of XP string functions.
+1. Implement a library of XP string functions.
+When writing these functions, you are acting as a library _author_;  you're writing functions that other people will use to perform common or useful tasks.
-3. Use your library functions to solve problems.
+2. Use your library functions to implement programs.
+When using these functions, you are acting as a library _user_; you're taking functions that someone else wrote, and using them to solve problems.

+When acting as a library author, your concerns are mainly:
+- What functions should I make available?
+(This list is given to you.)
+- How would a user expect this function to work?

+When acting as a library user, your concerns are quite different:
+- What functions do I have available to me?
+- How do I combine these functions to get the result I want?

 ## XP Strings